paulscherrerinstitute/ecmccfg/hugo/content/manual/knowledgebase/hardware/host.md

 #### Lower rates
 Issues that could occour in rates below 100Hz:
 * triggering of slave watchdogs
-* issues with dc clock syncs (DC capabale slaves normally performes best with at a rate of atleast 500Hz)
+* issues with dc clock syncs (DC capabale slaves normally performs best with at a rate of atleast 500Hz)
 * some slaves might not support it

 #### Higher rates